steineggerlab/Metabuli/README.md

 ## Database building
 To build your Metabuli database, you need three things.
 1. **FASTA files** : Each sequence of your FASTA files must be separated by '>accession.version' like '>CP001849.1'
-2. **accession2taxid.map** : Mapping from acession to taxonomy identifier.
+2. **accession2taxid** : Mapping from acession to taxonomy identifier.
 Sequences whose accessions are not listed in this file will be skipped.
-3. **NCBI-style taxonomy dump files** : 'names.dmp' , 'nodes.dmp', and 'merged.dmp' are required.
+3. **NCBI-style taxonomy dump** : 'names.dmp' , 'nodes.dmp', and 'merged.dmp' are required.
 Sequences whose taxid are not included here will be skipped.

 Here, steps for creating a database based on a taxonomy of NCBI or GTDB are described.

-### 1. Prepare taxonomy and accession2taxid.map
+### 1. Prepare taxonomy and accession2taxid
   #### NCBI taxonomy

   * accession2taxid can be downloaded from